ZixiLi76/CSCI1470_FinalProject_TokensToRiches/README.md

 This repository predicts later-life earnings, employment, and marriage trajectories from early-adult histories and family background variables using PSID panel data.

+Note: Please let us know if you need access to the raw data file as it is too large to be committed to GitHub.

 ## Repository Structure

 - `data/raw/`: raw PSID input files and external documentation.